makerdao/mips/MIP13/MIP13.md

 **MIP13c4: Revocation of Intent Process**
 A process component that allows Maker Governance to revoke a declaration of intent.

-**MIP13c5: Acceptance of Work Process**
-A process component that allows Maker Governance to formally accept work done as the realisation of a declared intention and disburse any relevant bounties.

-**MIP13c6: Considerations for Bounty Hunters**
-Lays out a set of considerations for Bounty Hunters that wish to earn bounties through working on declared intents.

 ## Motivation

 MIP13 is designed to formalize and expand on a pattern of behavior that has appeared consistently in the Maker Governance community.
 This pattern of behaviour tends to look like this: